5 Misconceptions About Entering Cybersecurity

 Misconception 4: It Is Not Worth Spending The Money

 If you're looking for a training provider that will ensure your investment pays off, get in touch with us today.
-Centre for Cybersecurity offers a 6-month part-time cybersecurity course starting at SGD 9,997 with payment plans available for students.
+Centre for Cybersecurity offers a 6-month part-time cybersecurity course with payment plans available for students.

 Misconception 5: Cybersecurity Training Requires A Lot Of Time

-Topics taught are fundamental to understanding cybersecurity and are neither too advanced nor basic.
+Topics taught are fundamental to cybersecurity and are neither too advanced nor basic.

 Enough hours of hands-on practical training via top-class cybersecurity training simulators